 What is the Office of Discrimination Complaint Resolution (ODCR)?

-The ODCR was created to address discrimination complaints filed by City employees and applicants for employment with the City.
-The ODCR staff work with employees and department managers to resolve issues of employment discrimination as quickly and efficiently as possible.
-We have expanded the scope of its purpose to assess and determine whether behaviors are unprofessional, disrespectful, and a violation of the policies of the City of Los Angeles, rather than discrimination as defined in legal terms.
-With the launching of this website and the online reporting system, the ODCR will address claims of unprofessional, disrespectful, discriminatory, and harassing behavior by or against an employee of the City of Los Angeles from City employees, applicants for City employment, and members of the public.
+The Office of Discrimination Complaint Resolution was created to address discrimination complaints filed by City employees and applicants for employment with the City.
+ODCR staff work with employees and department managers to resolve issues of employment discrimination as quickly and efficiently as possible.
+We expanded the scope of its purpose to assess and determine whether behaviors are unprofessional, disrespectful, and a violation of the policies of the City of Los Angeles, rather than discrimination as defined in legal terms.
+However, with the launching of this website, the MyVoiceLA.org online reporting system, and the expansion of the Office of Workplace Equity (OWE), Equity Investigations Unit, the ODCR expects to wind down its work of addressing claims of unprofessional, disrespectful, discriminatory, and harassing behavior in the City of Los Angeles workplaces so that the OWE’s investigation process may be implemented.

 What should I expect after I file a complaint?